boblemaire/IoTaWatt/Docs/threePhase.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now the additional VTs can be configured and calibrated.
-Do this in exactly the same way that the first VT was configured.
+Do this in the same way that the first VT was configured.
 Click the channel number, click "VT" then specify the model.
 Click Calibrate and calibrate the voltage to match your reference.
 It's not necessary that the VTs be plugged into their